gludington/conditional-visibility/README.md

 Thanks to anyone who helps me with this code!
 I appreciate the user community's feedback on this project!

-Very special ty to [Szefo09](https://github.com/szefo09) for make a full operational patch for Dnd5e with FoundryVtt 0.8.6
+Very special ty to [Szefo09](https://github.com/szefo09) for make a full operational patch for Dnd5e with FoundryVtt 0.8.6 and 9

 Very special ty to [Teshynil](https://github.com/Teshynil) for make many and many test with bug fix